Building a home recording studio is a HUGE project…isn’t it?

 Because REALLY… all you need is a few basic essentials.

-And in today’s post, I’ll reveal exactly what those are…
+And in today’s post, I’ll show you exactly what they are…

-As I walk you through the entire step-by-step process of building your first home recording studio from scratch.
+As I walk you step-by-step through the entire process of building a basic home recording studio from scratch.

 So let’s get to it.
 First up…